DreWulff/UT99ServerManager-DiscordBot/README.md

 A Discord bot written in Python for launching and managing an Unreal Tournament 99 server.
 Commands are explained in the **Commands** section, and can be seen with a brief explanation during runtime by typing /help in the chat of the server it is in.

+**Its use is recommended for small Discord servers as it relies on sharing the public IP of the machine in which the UT99 server is running to the user through an ephemeral message for direct connection.**

 ## Setup
 Clone this repository in the root folder of your installation of Unreal Tournament.

+Make sure all libraries/modules required are installed.

 Create a .env file with the next lines, replacing the values in brackets:

+    #.env
     DISCORD_TOKEN=[Token from Discord server]
     DISCORD_GUILD=[Name of Discord server]
     INI_FILE_NAME=[.ini file for UT99 server]